ArtemisSoftware/Food-Recipe-android-app/README.md

 # Food-Recipe-android-app
 Food recipe app

-Android app that communicates with food2fork rest api in order to retrieve information display it in various view types.
+Android app that communicates with food2fork rest api in order to retrieve information and display it in various view types.

 In order to create this app the following was used/ implemented: